astrojarred/sensipy/README.md

 ## Documentation

-Full documentation, tutorials, and the API reference live at [astrojarred.github.io/sensipy](https://astrojarred.github.io/sensipy) (source in `docs/`).
+Full documentation, tutorials, and the API reference live on [the docs](sensipy.vercel.app) (source in `docs/`).
 To work on the site locally:

 ```bash
 cd docs